mathvdd/TRAPPIST-utils/README.md

         ephemeris: ephemeris object (see get_ephem.py)
-        fitstable: table containing the fits files info (see get_fitstable()) ZPparams, optional: table containing constant values in the calib.dat file. default should be fine at all time
+        fitstable: table containing the fits files info (see get_fitstable()) ZPparams, optional: table containing constant values in the calib.dat file. default should be fine at all time output_dir (str), optional, default=None: if not given, output in calib dir

 **clreduce**(iraf_dir, conda=True):